alen8898/NodeJS-SSO/README.md

 # NodeJS-SSO
-A SSO library for Node JS.
+A SSO modul for Node JS.
+Where the SSO Client is a WebBrowser.